-Evaluation Meets criteria Does not meet Urban Designer's Criteria In code ( ❤ ) criteria( ♥ ) Evaluation Visual Compatibility All new development shall be sited, designed and landscaped to be visually compatible and integrated with the character of surrounding neighborhoods or areas ~ Developers shall be encouraged to maintain all mature trees over 6 inches in diameter except where circumstances require their removal, such as obstruction of the building site, dead or diseased trees, or ✓ Special landscape features (rock outcroppings, prominent natural landforms, tree groupings) shall be retained. ~ Ridgeline Development Structures located near ridges shall be sited and designed not to project above the ridgeline or tree canopy at ~ Land divisions which would create parcels whose only building site would be exposed on a ridgetop shall not be permitted S N/A Landscaping New or replacement vegetation shall be compatible with surrounding vegetation and shall be suitable to the climate, soil, and ecological characteristics of the area See comments
+Evaluation Criteria Meets criteria In code (❤) Does not meet criteria(✓) Urban Designer's Evaluation Visual Compatibility All new development shall be sited, designed and landscaped to be visually compatible and integrated with the character of surrounding neighborhoods or areas ~ Minimum Site Disturbance Grading, earth moving, and removal of major vegetation shall be minimized. ~ Developers shall be encouraged to maintain all mature trees over 6 inches in diameter except where circumstances require their removal, such as obstruction of the building site, dead or diseased trees, or nuisance species.
+Special landscape features (rock outwoppings, prominent natural Y landforms, tree groupings) shall be retained.
+Ridgeline Development Structures located near ridges shall be sited and designed not to project above the ridgeline or tree canopy at the ridgeline ~ Land divisions which would create parcels whose only building site would be exposed on a ridgetop shall not be permitted N/A New or replacement vegetation shall be compatible with surrounding vegetation and shall be suitable to the climate, soil, and ecological characteristics of the area See comments